informational

 As your portfolio grows, knowing your total daily theta (how much time value you're harvesting per day) becomes a key metric.
 CoverEdge tracks premium income, $/day efficiency, and annualized ROI for every position — giving you a clear picture of how theta is working across your entire portfolio.

-Does theta decay happen on weekends?
+Does theta decay over the weekend?